How to Draw Basic Shapes for Beginners — Easy Step-by-Step Guide

 Tips & Troubleshooting

 - 1Don't press too hard with your pencil.
-Light lines are easier to erase and adjust.
+Light lines are easier to erase and adjust, allowing you to correct mistakes without leaving ghost marks.
+Using a harder pencil (like 2H) for initial sketches is ideal for this.

 - 3Combine shapes to start sketching simple objects.
-A circle on top of a rectangle can be a cup!
+A circle on top of a rectangle can be a cup, or two circles can represent eyes.
+This is the core principle of 'constructive drawing' and will rapidly improve your ability to draw anything.

 Related Activities You Might Enjoy